RobSullivan/pmc-ref/CONTRIBUTING.md

 - open browser at [http://localhost:1337/](http://localhost:1337/)

-#### Some known OSX install issues ####

- - Used homebrew install mongodb and then https://gist.github.com/adamgibbons/cc7b263ab3d52924d83b to get mongod process
- - kerberos and node-gyp errors (oh boy)

 ### Tests

-Here's where you can find out more information on running and writing tests (coming soon).
+Here's where you can find out more information on running and writing tests.

-Mocha...api endpoint tests...unit tests
+pmc-ref using the [Mocha](https://mochajs.org/) and a bit of [Chai](http://chaijs.com/) to write and run tests.

 Tests can be run using the command: